brenov/xr-cv19-diagnosis/README.md

 ## Results

-As we said earlier, we selected 4.000 images (1.000 COVID and 3.000 NON-COVID images) for training and testing the ResNet-50.
+As we said earlier, we selected 4.000 images (1.000 COVID and 3.000 non-COVID images) for training and testing the ResNet-50.
 However, to keep in this repository ([Dataset](Dataset)), we selected only 28 images of those images.

 The results are present in the folder [Augmented](Augmented) and in [Python file](resnet-50.py).